DhruvDh/emocontext/README.md

 ### Description

-In this task, you are given a textual dialogue i.e. a user utterance along with two turns of context, you have to classify the emotion of user utterance as one of the emotion classes: Happy, Sad, Angry or Others. ​
+In this task, you are given a textual dialogue i.e. a user utterance along with two turns of context, you have to classify the emotion of user utterance as one of the emotion classes: `happy`, `sad`, `angry` or `others`. ​

 ### Data

-The training data set contains 15K records for emotion classes i.e., Happy, Sad and Angry combined.
-It also contains 15K records not belonging to any of the aforementioned emotion classes.
-For Test Data,  2703 records of unlabelled data is provided to be used to evaluate models we create.
+The training data set contains `15K` records for emotion classes i.e., `happy`, `sad`, and `angry` combined.
+It also contains `15K` records not belonging to any of the aforementioned emotion classes.
+For Test Data,  `2703` records of unlabelled data is provided to be used to evaluate models we create.
 Final testing would be done on as of yet unreleased data.

 Examples from the dataset -